daweibai/PCBS-langevo/README.md

 * What you learned while working for this class (throught the lectures and/or the project)

 I learned to define functions, the dictionary and functions manipulating strings.
 I also learned to plan the structure of the codes before starting.
 The homeworks I did in AT2 didn't demande this sort of global planning.
 I've never done a project as challenging as this one (I should have chosen something easier).
 For weeks I didn't have an idea about where to begin (and therefore neither did I know what to ask).
-I spent a lot of time trying to understand the ILM and the Context-Free Grammar.
+I spent a lot of time trying to understand the ILM and the Context-Free Grammar and how to code them.
 There's no code of ILM or CFG to be found on the Internet that I could understand.
-And given that I still don't understand how to implement CFG in Python, I didn't follow the algorithm sketches in Kirby's paper.
-Instead, I built the model from my understanding of the ILM, which is a great exercise.
+And given that I still don't understand how to properly implement CFG in Python, I didn't follow the algorithm sketched in Kirby's paper.
+Instead, I built the model from my understanding of the ILM and CFG, which is a great exercise.

-* If you have any suggestions to improve the class for the future
+* If you have any suggestions to improve the class for the future In general I liked the format (cours magistral then atêlier).
+Maybe the beginning of the course could have been faster.
+Also, how github works is a bit confusing to me, e.g., what kind of platform it is, why use a terminal to commit and not upload directly on the page, why all programmers work on the platform, etc.

 # Reference
 Kirby, S. (2001).
 Spontaneous evolution of linguistic structure-an iterated learning model of the emergence of regularity and irregularity.
 IEEE Transactions on Evolutionary Computation, 5(2), 102-110.